ruszkipista/cims03-my-car/README.md

 ```

 ### 0.18 Note on foreign keys
 The data is stored in a Mongo database where the unit of storage is *document*.
 Every document has a unique identifier, in the DB it has the `_id` name.
-The documnents are stored in *collections*.
+The documents are stored in *collections*.
 In our data structure we equate an entity representative with a document.
 E.g. one Car is stored as a document.
 Many representatives of the same entity are stored in the Cars collection.

 If one entity refers to another entity with an attribute, we call that attribute as foreign key.
 E.g. one User-Car relationship contains 3 foreign keys: User, Car and Relationship Type.
 We store these references to the foreign entities by their `_id`
 So instead of having a (`user_id`:`user1`, `car_id`:`yaris`, `relationship_id`:`owner`) we store (`user_id`: `611986fa17a24010b762fd6c`, `car_id`: `611986fe17a24010b762fd7c`, `relationship_id`: `611986f917a24010b762fd69`) where 611986fa17a24010b762fd6c refers to the `_id` of `user1` in Users, `611986fe17a24010b762fd7c` refers to the `_id` of `yaris` in Cars and `611986f917a24010b762fd69` refers to the `_id` of `owner` in Relationship Types.